-The Diversified Lifestyle - targeting drawdown initially invests in the blended Diversified Fund, which comprises 50% Equities (via the BlackRock Aquila 30:70 Global Equity - Currency Hedged fund) and 50% Diversified Growth Funds (20% in the Insight Broad Opportunities Fund and 30% in the Baillie Gifford Diversified Growth Fund)2.
-Once a member is six years from retirement, members assets will begin derisking gradually into Mercer Diversified Retirement Fund and BlackRock Sterling Liquidity funds, until the final asset allocation of 75% Mercer Diversified Retirement
+The Diversified Lifestyle - Targeting Drawdown option initially invests in the blended Diversified Fund, which comprises 50% Equities (22.5% of the BlackRock World ESG Equity Tracker Fund, 22.5% of the BlackRock World ESG Equity Tracker Fund (GBP Hedged) and 5% of the BlackRock Emerging Markets Equity Fund) and 50% Diversified Growth Funds (20% in the Insight Broad Opportunities Fund and 30% in the Ruffer Diversified Return Fund).
+Once a member is six years from retirement, their assets will begin de-risking gradually into Mercer Diversified Retirement Fund and BlackRock Sterling Liquidity funds, until the final asset allocation of 75% Mercer Diversified Retirement Fund and 25% BlackRock Sterling Liquidity Fund is reached when the member is one year from retirement.